4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 The process of developing a Model Service is many times more complicated than developing a conventional microservice, comparable in complexity to the process of developing an entire ML product.

-This is how Google portrays the ML System needed to develop a single model service ("one model"):
+This is how Google depicts the ML System needed to develop a single model service ("one model"):

 .. image:: google_ml_pipeline_and_cicd.jpeg